 Although many other social media platforms claim that Facebook is declining in popularity, data says otherwise (as seen in this image).
 In late 2018, it was reported that Facebook had 2.27 billion ACTIVE users.
 Active users are defined as those who have logged into their account in the last 30 days.
 With that data, we'd say Facebook is doing just fine.
 That brings us to our point: your company needs to have a constant presence on Facebook.
 Not a once in a while presence; a daily presence.

 According to HubSpot, there are more than 1.5 billion daily users on the social media platform.
 Because so many people are on it, so are most businesses in order to get their products in front of more users.
 The competition to get in front of users is high, which is why you can't have a passive approach.
-Read more about how you can generate leads for your company on Facebook in 2019.
+Read more about generating leads for your company on Facebook.

 You may be wondering why we grouped Facebook and Instagram together.
 Truth be told, a vast majority of the users that are on Instagram are on Facebook.
 If you happen to follow users on both Instagram and Facebook, you've likely seen the same posts from them but on the separate platforms.
 That's because Instagram is connected to Facebook.